 ITU-T H.766 “Lua for IPTV services” defines Lua as one of standard multimedia application frameworks for IPTV services.
 Lua is an extension programming language designed to support general procedural programming with data description facilities.
 Lua is the scripting language for Ginga-NCL [ITU-T H.761].
 The Lua engine is distributed as free software under the MIT license.
 Lua for IPTV services is structured in two sets of application programming interfaces (APIs).
 Lua IPTV Core API is a basic, mandatory API that conforms with Ginga-NCL [ITU-T H.761].
 Lua IPTV Extended API includes enhanced functionality that a Lua implementation is recommended to support.
 This Recommendation defines Lua IPTV Core API and Lua IPTV Extended API.
 It includes an Annex with a reference manual for Lua 5.1 as well as an appendix with sample Lua code, which implements a simple health application.

-ITU-T H.782 (V2) (revised) “Digital signage: Metadata” (under approval) specifies the data elements and structures of the metadata for digital signage services.
+ITU-T H.782 (V2) (revised) “Digital signage: Metadata” specifies the data elements and structures of the metadata for digital signage services.
 The metadata describes information for contents, terminal devices, play logs, playlist schedule, screen layout, etc. The metadata is handled by a digital signage server, a digital signage client, a content deliver server, and a content delivery client.
 It also specifies general information flows to describe how the metadata are used in the digital signage services.
 This revision updates the data types of elements/attributes of identifiers.
 The update aims to widen applicability of the specifications at the price of easy XML validation.

 ITU-T H.783 “Digital signage: Audience measurement services” specifies functional requirements, configuration and operations, and metadata for audience measurement services in digital signage.
 The configuration and operations are processed between audience measurement client and audience measurement aggregation.
 The metadata describes the detail data elements and structures on information used in the configuration and operations.